ASWB Exam Updates

 meeting per quarter occur in-person.
 Under the current COVID19 social

-distancing guidance, supervision meetings may all occur by video-conference.
+distancing guidance, supervision meetings may all occur by video-conference, or by telephone.

 There is no need to contact the BLSW for approval to make this adjustment.